FoamyGuy/mcpi_with_espruino/README.md

  - Canarymod server with RaspberryJuice plugin running
  - Minecraft client running, connected to canarymod server.
- - Python installed on your machine
+ - Python installed on your machine + mcpi python module (included with RaspberryJuice project)
  - Espruino Web IDE
  - Espruino plugged in to PC